Implantation Bleeding in Early Pregnancy

-Not all women experience implantation bleeding, so don't worry if it doesn't happen to you.
-It is no indication of how healthy the baby is or how well the pregnancy is progressing.
+Not all women experience implantation bleeding in early pregnancy, so don't worry if it doesn't happen to you.
+It is no indication of how healthy the baby is or how well the pregnancy progresses.

 When to Worry

-You should contact your doctor of midwife if your bleeding is heavy, bright red, lasts for more than a few days, or is accompanied by pain, low back ache, extreme cramping, a foul odor, or any other unusual symptoms.
+You should contact your doctor or midwife if your bleeding is heavy, bright red, lasts for more than a few days, or is accompanied by pain, low backache, extreme cramping, a foul odor, or other unusual symptoms.